 |URL||The URL you use to submit data to|

-- New message is added to the board
+- A new message is added to the board

-The data sent for each events will include an array of JSON formatted objects that describe the related event.
-For example: New message on the board will include the message and the boards' meta data.
-With that, you may need to use the REST API to retrieve additional information about Oktopost objects.
+The data sent with each event includes an array of JSON objects.
+For example, A new message is added to the board will include the message and the boards' metadata.
+With that, you may want to use the REST API to retrieve additional information about related objects.